01-edu/public/subjects/devops/backup_manager/README.md

 - The backups will be a compressed file (`.tar`) for the `path_to_save` directory.

 > At the end of each loop it would be wise to make the service sleep for about 45 seconds to save processor cycles.

-### Logs and error handling

-Both scripts will have to use `try` and `except` to handle errors.
-All actions and errors should be logged into a specific file in the `./log` directory.

-- `backup_manager.py` will log into `./logs/backup_manager.log`.
-- `backup_service.py` will log into `./logs/backup_service.log`.

-You can choose to phrase your logs as you prefer, however it would be smart to start with a timestamp and try to be as specific as you can.

-> Check the usage section to see an example of good logs.

 ### Usage